THE SALTSCAPE PROJECT

-The Saltscape project is set to ‘highlight the unique character of the Weaver Valley’s salt-making landscape’.
+The Saltscape project ‘highlights the unique character of the Weaver Valley’s salt-making landscape’.

 The area covered by the project stretches from Middlewich to Frodsham and looks at the development of the surrounding landscape that has been modified through Industry.

 The River Weaver and Trent & Mersey Canal, the highways of the past, were littered with Salt Works and associated trades.
 Trading routes were key to the success of inland salt-working sites in Cheshire, therefore not only did the landscape change through the industries but natural watercourses were also changed and engineered with spectacular results.